gaurijakhmola/IDEOVENT-FIRST-TASK/Gauri's Portfolio/README.md

 ✅ Fully Responsive Design (Mobile + Desktop Friendly) ✅ Clean, Minimal, and Modern UI
 ✅ Interactive "About Me" Section
-✅ Skills Showcase with Visual Icons
+✅ LinkedIn and GitHub profile icons that are fully functional for easy access to my professional profiles ✅ Skills Showcase with Visual Icons
 ✅ Projects Section
 ✅ Internship Section